AppGalleryConnect/agc-client-demos-unity/README.md

 |[cloudfunction](./cloud-functions/)|[![version](https://img.shields.io/badge/Release-1.1.0.300-yellow)](./)|[Getting Started](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-get-started-unity-0000001292077664) [API Reference](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-References/agc-cloudfunctions-crossframework-api-0000001172879083) |

+## Third Party Login Provider Implementation

+Unity Client SDK can help you authenticate users with third-party accounts when they sign in to your app.
+For further information you can check [Auth Service Introduction](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-auth-introduction-0000001053732605).

+The Auth Service Demo Project Provides sample codes for Third Party Login for Facebook SDK.
+For Integration process you can follow the steps in [Facebook Unity SDK](https://developers.facebook.com/docs/unity/gettingstarted#addsdk)

+After you complete these steps.
+You can use following Facebook Auth Provider class inside the demo project:

+`Assets/Resources/Scripts/ThirdPartyProvider.cs`

 ## Precautions
+Unity IDE 2020 or above should be installed on your environment.

-The agc-unity-demos project contains 1 independent projects.
-After downloading the code, you can load  project to the IDE as required.
+After downloading the code, you can load the project to the Unity IDE as required.

+In order to successfully run this demo project you need to add your **agconnect-services.json** configuration file of your app on AppGallery Connect to the project file on `Assets/Resources/agconnect-services.json`.

 ## Technical Support
 If you have any questions about the sample code, try the following: